Dear Mom - Don't Give Up

 Only these are not simply people.
 They’re little, very vulnerable people and save it were for the compassion that you, and others like you, have on them they wouldn’t have a hope in the world.
 I’m speaking, of course, about your children.

-This is why during the time you've set aside for sleeping they wake you 4 times by their crying because they're hungry.
+This is why during the time you've set aside for sleeping they wake you 4 (or 5 or 6) times by their crying because they're hungry.
 Or, after you’ve cooked your meal and readied your table, they dump their plate, spill their drink, or simply pull the table cloth, and everything on top of it, plum to the ground.
-It's why they mark your walls, break your dishes, stain your carpets, and get sick at the most inconvenient of times.
-It's why they weary you with questions, scream to get their way, treat things as if they didn’t cost money, and seem diametrically opposed to tidiness.
+It's why they mark your walls, break your dishes, stain your carpets, and get sick at the most inconvenient times.
+It's why they weary you with questions, scream to get their way, treat things as if they don’t cost money, and seem diametrically opposed to tidiness.

 Again, strictly from the standpoint of personal gain, who really needs children?
 The case could easily be made that governments need children else nations would fall.
 Businesses need children to grow and come of age to supply the workforce necessary to produce their wares.
 Neither of these could long exist if everyone stopped having children; but did you ever hear of a family having children simply to keep their country afloat, or to revitalize the workforce?
 I haven't.
 No one has children for these reasons.

 Maybe one could suggest it was simply a miscalculation, these children you have.
 Who isn’t positively enchanted by the little cherub face of a newborn baby?
 The prospective parents think, “Oh, what it would be to have one of those,” and then after the sleepless nights, emotional duress, and loss of personal property these same parents are ready to declare the whole thing a mistake.
-Maybe some, but not you.

 The moms I'm writing to are just as human as other moms.
 They get tired (read: completely exhausted), they get flustered (read: utterly overwhelmed), and they have their "mom moments" (read: they yell sometimes).
 They have hopes and dreams just like other moms and oftentimes all they can do is look on as their children crush, and then dance upon the wreckage of what was supposed to be their Martha Stewart home or their alone time in the evenings.
-Don't give up.

 Surely you've been tempted to.
 The world you live in and the channels through which it speaks - the movies, the television shows, the books, the blogs, the magazines - so much of it seems to conspire against you as a mother.
 Hard as you try to wrap your life and your mission up in the lives of your children, it seems that everyone else is trying to drive you to separation.
 "It's you," they say.
 "It always has been and always will be you.
 You're the center of importance.
 Why will you lose so much of yourself to the needs of others?
 Why will you give to something that offers so little in return?"

-I'm reminded of a story a man told from his boyhood, how that, after a prairie fire he ventured out into the field to go exploring.
+I'm reminded of a story a man told from his boyhood, how that after a prairie fire he ventured out into the field to go exploring.
 It wasn't long and he came across a little brown prairie bird, still sitting on her nest.
 She had perished in the fire attempting to shield her fledglings from the flames.

 This giving of yourself; this feeding and teaching and guiding and doctoring and counseling and yes, this setting aside of your own wants and desires in order that all this might be done for your children is not earthly.
 It comes from above.

 You won't quit, will you?
 I know you moms.
 I'm married to one.
 The love of a mother is a complete paradox and one of the most singularly beautiful things you'll ever encounter.
-She lays her life down in hundreds of little ways, dies hundreds of little deaths every day, even for one who would repeatedly poke a fork through her leather couch or write on her new white comforter with a permanent marker.
+She lays her life down in a hundred little ways, dies a hundred little deaths every day, even for one who would repeatedly poke a fork through her leather couch or write on her new white comforter with a permanent marker.